I am a Christian. I was an 8th-grade American History teacher. I am currently a freelance writer, public speaker, & homeschooling mom of 9.

 - additional lime wedges for garnish (if desired)

 - Put all the ingredients into a blender & blend on high for 20 seconds.
 Strain to remove peel if desired Pour it into a pitcher.
 Serve over crushed ice.
 If you would like to double this recipe, you can make additional batches.
 Do try doubling all the ingredients into the blender at one time.
 Serve a lime wedge on each glass if desired.

 Brazilian Chicken, Black Beans, and Rice (Feijoada Com Arroz)

-- 1 (8 ounce) package Mexican-style chicken rice pilaf mix (Zatarain's
+- 1 (8 ounce) package mexican-style chicken rice pilaf mix (Goya, Zatarain's, or Vigo)

 - 1 cup corn